Trust Lawyer

 Special Needs Trust

 A special needs trust is written with the intention of supporting someone with a mental or physical disability who requires lifelong assistance.
 For example, a family member who suffered a life-altering personal injury, or was a victim of medical malpractice, rendering them permanently disabled.
 Trusts can provide monetary support without risking supplemental government aid eligibility, such as Medicaid or SSI.
 There are three types of special needs trusts, and which you devise will depend on the type of need and individual circumstances.
-If you have questions about writing a special needs trust, consider speaking with a lawyer near you, such as the team from Carpenter & Lewis PLLC.
+If you have questions about writing a special needs trust, consider speaking with a lawyer near you.

 Blind Trust